jish/pre-commit/docs/choose_your_own_template.md

 The goal of this template will be to work in as many environments as possible.

     $ pre-commit install --portable
+    $ pre-commit install --simple
+    $ pre-commit install --automatic
     $ pre-commit install # maybe the default option?

-### Simple (Manual?) template
+### Fast (Manual?
+Advanced?) template

-This template will assume your environment is set up properly, and will value simplicity:
+This template will assume your environment is set up properly, and will value simplicity and speed

 ```ruby
 require 'pre-commit'